-No. I treat a range of sleep problems including:
+No. I treat a range of sleep problems for children and adults including:

-- Circadian rhythm disorders such as Delayed Sleep Phase Syndrome, when you fall asleep very late at night and have trouble waking up in the morning, or Advanced Sleep Phase Syndrome, when you fall asleep very early in the evening and wake up much earlier than you'd like
+- Circadian rhythm disorders such as Delayed Sleep Phase Syndrome, when one falls asleep very late at night and has trouble waking up in the morning, or Advanced Sleep Phase Syndrome, when one falls asleep very early in the evening and wakes up much earlier than one would like

 - Difficulties using CPAP treatment for sleep apnea

 - Nightmare disorders, sleepwalking, and sleep terrors for children and adults